 For US companies requiring international logistics support, finding the perfect US freight forwarder can be a challenging task to complete.
 There are a wealth of freight forwarders in the US but how do you determine which are any good and how do you discern between them all?
 A report by Gartner regarding the B2B Buyers […]

-With a sea of (no pun intended) freight forwarders out there to choose from, how do you go about finding the best fit for your logistics requirements, cost, IT system needs, and your company’s culture and work ethic?
+With a wealth of freight forwarders out there to choose from, how do you go about finding the best fit for your logistics requirements, cost, IT system needs, and your company’s culture?
 If logistics is a key pillar of your business then it’s crucial that you identify good quality and relevant fit potential 3PL’s (3rd […]

 Outsourcing your logistics can be a challenging task to complete.
 There are a wealth of 3rd party logistics (or 3PL) providers out there, but how do you determine which providers will work best for you?
 Choosing between them can seem tricky, so knowing what factors to consider can be vital in making the right decision. […]

 During international transportation, your goods change hands multiple times.
 This means the potential risk of damage to your cargo is significant.

 Incoterms® (or International Commercial Terms) are a series of commercial terms published by the International Chamber of Commerce (ICC) in an effort to aid communication between buyers and sellers.

 Shipping containers, technically known as ‘intermodal containers’ are used to transport a large proportion of the world’s long distance freight generated by international trade.